rajinder-yadav/dm-css/README.md

 <div class="ttj">This text is fully justified, more text to wrap around and justify</div>
 ```

-__Note__: For text justification to work, the test must span multiple lines.
+__Note__: For text justification to work, the text must span multiple lines.

 ### Text vertical alignments